Friedrich Nietzsche Philosophy – There Is Only One Answer: Be Human, All Too Human

-Experiencing the absolute totality of life is a challenging endeavor, to say the least.
-That is because we become entangled in the so-called earthly issues of daily life and we fail to recognize the vastness of the various experiences life can offer.
+Experiencing life in its totality is a challenging endeavor, to say the least.
+That is because we become entangled in the so-called “earthly issues” of the daily grind and we fail to recognize the vastness of various experiences life can offer.
 Ego is the enemy here and it creates a trap we desperately fail to see.
-This ego trap is omnipresent and thus our willingness to reach self-transcendence becomes a distant hope.
+This ego trap is omnipresent and, thus, our willingness to reach self-transcendence becomes a distant hope.

 Nietzsche identified this conundrum early on in his life and realized how much of an impact it can have on limiting one’s perception.
 When he says “during which at best the silhouettes of those moments hover about us” he clearly wants to emphasize how blind we have become in our attempt to identify moments of extraordinary significance.
 Hence our propensity to experience grandiosity is predicated on how easily we allow ourselves to surrender to the simplicity and complexity of those moments.

-The ones that do surrender are the ones who fill their lives with innumerably many intervals of significance.
+The ones that do surrender are the ones who fill their lives with innumerable intervals of significance.
 The ones that don’t, become themselves the intervals and the intermissions.